-Lewiston-Auburn College offers a professional, entry-level master's degree in occupational therapy for people who hold a baccalaureate degree in a discipline other than occupational therapy.
-The master of occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+USM's Lewiston-Auburn College offers a professional, entry-level Master's degree in Occupational Therapy for people who hold a baccalaureate degree in a discipline other than occupational therapy.
+The Master of Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 Graduate entry-level occupational therapy education builds upon the previous education and experience of the student by providing a sequential course of professional study that stresses active, independent inquiry, critical thinking, strong communication skills (oral, nonverbal, written, and electronic), problem solving, clinical reasoning, and professional behaviors.
 Realizing that consumers may receive occupational therapy services in a wide variety of settings, students are exposed to practice in hospitals, other health institutions, schools, community agencies and centers, and other facilities where potential clients may be served.

-Students are required to complete three Level I Fieldwork experiences; one each in mental health, physical disabilities, and developmental disability settings.
-The Level I fieldwork is completed concurrently with the semester in which the relevant coursework is taken.
+Students are required to complete three Level I Fieldwork experiences with one each in mental health, community practice, and pediatric or adult settings.
+The Level I Fieldwork is completed concurrently with the semester in which the relevant coursework is taken.

-Students are also required to complete two level II, 3-month Level II Fieldwork experiences in two different settings of their choice.
+Students are also required to complete two separate, 3-month long Level II Fieldwork experiences in two different settings of their choice.